griffin-dox/cyfer_recon/README.md

 - **Q:** How do I install missing tools?
   - **A:** Use `--setup-tools` or let the tool prompt you to install them.
 - **Q:** Can I run this on Windows?
   - **A:** The tool is designed for Linux/Kali Linux.
-Some tools may require WSL or adaptation on Windows.
+For best results on Windows, use WSL (Windows Subsystem for Linux) with a supported Linux distribution.
+Some tools and commands will not work in native Windows environments.
 - **Q:** How do I ignore output and logs in git?
   - **A:** See the included `.gitignore` file for recommended ignores.